yueding98/yueding-portfolio/final_part2.md

 In order to be understandable, especially for the public and policy-makers who are not very familiar with this topic, it would be better if I give some narrative and vivid explanations of this topic and the metric method.
 #### 3. Highlight some important numbers to attract the audience's attention.
 I agree with what user A and C said, that highlighting the numbers outside the graph can work well to attract the audience to think and to guide the story.
+#### 4. Remove unnecessary elements
+I was trying to show as much as information as I could in the first part of cross nation overview.
+But it seems that it is of need to show too much information which can cause some unclear and misleading problem.

 # End
 ### Back to the [main](README.md)